hayeseoin/vagrant-labs/README.md

 # Vagrant Labs

-This repository is a collection of reusable Vagrant lab templates, primarily targeting Hyper-V with future plans for libvirt support.
-These labs are used for prototyping, experimentation, and infrastructure learning.
+This repository is a collection of reusable Vagrant lab templates for local experimentation and infrastructure prototyping.
+It primarily targets Hyper-V with future support planned for libvirt/KVM environments.

 ## Requirements